Disclosure

 Bridge over Niagara River

-There are three locations to choose from, Niagara Falls, nearby Niagara-on-the-Lake (where we left from) or across the river in Lewiston, NY.
+There are three locations to choose from for the Whirlpool jetboat, Niagara Falls, nearby Niagara-on-the-Lake (where we left from) or across the river in Lewiston, NY.
 While this tour doesn’t take you to see the falls, it does give you a taste of the powerful water of the Niagara river – literally.

 Getting on the Water

-After locking up our non-waterproof devices and donning our jet boat gear (water shoes, a life vest and optional poncho), we boarded our Niagara Falls whirlpool adventure vessel without much knowledge of what to expect.
-It wasn’t until we started moving toward the rapids that our guide spilled the beans.
+After locking up our non-waterproof devices and donning our jet boat gear (water shoes, a life vest and optional rain ponchos), we boarded our Niagara Falls whirlpool adventure vessel without much knowledge of what to expect.
+It wasn’t until we started moving toward the rapids that our guide spilled the beans on what a thrilling ride it would be.

 Brooke and Buddy posing on the jet boat before their whirlpool jet boat tour at Niagara Falls